 The Care Leavers' Service (CLS) can help you get the documents or photo identification you might not have.
 The CLS will only fund one form of ID.
-To request this funding or for more support please discuss with your personal adviser (PA).
+To request this funding or for more support, please speak to your Personal Adviser (PA).

 You will need documents to prove who you are and to access educational courses, employment, social benefits or to open a bank account.
 The CLS will support you to ensure that you have the important documents you need, such as a passport and birth certificate, however you will be responsible for ensuring you look after these and keep them safe – the CLS will not repurchase documents if you lose them.
 If you agree, the CLS can keep copies of your important documents safely on your record.

-You are responsible for ensuring you keep this safe, and for funding any subsequent documents, or replacements.
+You are responsible for ensuring you keep this safe, and for funding any additional documents, or replacements.

 Documents important to you could be:

 - Biometric residence permit